King Diamond: Mercyful Fate

+When Diamond first started Mercyful Fate, the band was not making much money and was taking up a lot of his time.
+Eventually, he decided to quit his job and live off of social security in order to focus on the band.
+Not long afterward, however, Mercyful Fate began to take off.

 Following Mercyful Fate's 1984 release of Don't Break the Oath and the subsequent tour (which saw them play in the U.S. for the first time), Diamond split ways with Mercyful Fate.
 With him, he took two of his bandmates (Hansen and Denner) to pursue a solo career under his own name.

 Mercyful Fate reunited in 1992 (while Diamond simultaneously continued his solo career) and recorded five more studio albums.
 In 1999, Diamond and Hank Shermann performed the song "Evil" live with Metallica.
 This performance also featured Diamond without his famous makeup.